AMENDED BYLAWS OF THE PARENT COMMUNITY ORGANIZATION OF THE ENVIRONMENTAL CHARTER SCHOOL

 Each member of the Steering Committee is entitled to vote on each matter submitted to a vote at meetings of the Steering Committee, and a simple majority vote of those members present will decide any question put to a vote.

 Motions concerning PCO business and policy can be made, debated and voted on by the Steering Committee online.
 A simple majority vote of the Steering Committee will decide any question put to a vote through a motion made by electronic means.
 The results of the vote will be recorded in the minutes of the next occurring meeting of the Steering Committee.
-No proposals to change the PCO by-laws, Steering Committee membership, members’ assignments to areas of responsibility, or committee chairmanship can be made by online motion.
+No proposals to change the PCO by-laws, Steering Committee membership, or members’ assignments to areas of responsibility can be made by online motion.

-The PCO will hold a minimum of three meetings during the school year, weather and/or schedule permitting, at a date, time and place determined by the Steering Committee.
+The PCO will hold a minimum of four business meetings during the school year, weather and/or schedule permitting, at a date, time and place determined by the Steering Committee.

 It is the responsibility of the Steering Committee to give notice of meetings via the PCO website, ECS electronic newsletters, and/or other reasonable means.